-How about a component list inside your app which you access through your dev menu?
+React Native Tutorial: Explore and learn how to build a component list inside your app which you can access through your dev menu.

 We want to see our components separately, as an individual piece.
 This is necessary for faster development and quicker iteration.
 Also, it's good to serve as a guide so we don't recreate a component someone else has done.
 The latter contributes to reusability.